 Fr.
-Lawrence Llona, SVD
+Lawrence Llona

 Philippines

-Visit the heritage towns of Savidug and Chavayan in Sabtang Island.
-Chavayan is a small village known for its well-preserved stone houses and for being the home of the Sabtang Weavers Association.
 Marvel at picturesque views at the Chamantad-Tinyan Viewpoint.
 This beautiful scenic spot has rolling hills and a small trail leading to a dramatic seascape.
 Not to be missed is a visit to Morong Beach, well known for the Mahayaw Arch that has become an icon of Sabtang and Batanes as a whole.

-Travel to Uyugan, the town with the most number of intact stone houses in Batan Isalnd.
-Visit Imnajbu, the birthplace of Christianity in Batanes.
+Celebrate Mass at the picturesque Church of Our Lady of the Miraculous Medal in Itbud.
+Proceed to Imnajbu, the birthplace of Christianity in Batanes.
 Here, the first mass and baptism in the island was celebrated by the Dominicans who first landed in Imnajbu in 1682.
+Enjoy some photo shoots at the awe inspiring Alapad Hills and Rock Formations where the site offers spectacular vistas of the Pacific Ocean.

 1) 50 % deposit is required upon reservation.